What Is Pesto Pantesco?

 * Alternatively, you could use a combination of basil, parsley, mint, or oregano.

 Most recipes call for you to reach for your food processor.
-That's undeniably a convenient and speedy way to make pesto, but we guarantee your sauce will taste a whole lot better if you use a pestle and mortar.
+While that's undeniably a convenient and speedy way to make pesto, we guarantee your sauce will taste a whole lot better if you use a pestle and mortar.

 With a paring knife, make a small cross on the side of each tomato and blanch them in boiling water for 30-40 seconds.
 Transfer to a bowl of cold water, peel, and discard the skins.
-Quarter the tomatoes, scoop them out and discard the seeds.
+Quarter the tomatoes and discard the seeds.
 Blot the tomatoes dry with a sheet of kitchen roll and roughly chop.

-Peel the garlic clove and add it to the mortar along with a generous pinch of sea salt flakes.
-With your pestle, start to break down the garlic (using the salt as an abrasive) by bashing, stirring, or using whatever technique works for you.
+Peel the garlic clove and add it to the mortar with a generous pinch of sea salt flakes.
+With your pestle, break down the garlic (using the salt as an abrasive) by bashing, stirring, or using whatever technique works for you.

 Add the almonds, continue to pound, and stir into a smooth paste.

-Add the tomatoes, capers, basil, and chilli flakes (if using) and continue to work the sauce for another minute or two before slowly streaming in the oil.
+Add the tomatoes, capers, basil, and optional chilli flakes and work the sauce for another minute before slowly streaming in the oil.

 Refrigerate and use within 3 days, or freeze for up to a month.